Star Wars Reads Day

 Have you ever felt better about everything after reading something?
 Andi Watson’s tale of two friends trying to find their way home brought a big ol’ smile to my face as it filled my soul with joy.

-School girl Tamsin, Kitsune, a fox spirit, and Mr. Raccoon use the Skeleton Key to open any door, as long as they can find a lock.
+Schoolgirl Tamsin, Kitsune, a fox spirit, and Mr. Raccoon use the Skeleton Key to open any door as long as they can find a lock.
 The character’s positive nature never wanes, even though things aren’t always what they seem.
-They are clever without even knowing it, and their journey delivered a genuine sense of adventure and wonder.
+They are clever without even knowing it, and their journey delivers a genuine sense of adventure and wonder.

 The artwork is reminiscent of the funny pages.